An Extractive-and-Abstractive Framework for Source Code Summarization: Introduction

-In this paper, we propose an extractive-and-abstractive framework for code summarization, which inherits the advantages of \textit{extractive methods} and \textit{abstractive methods} and shields their respective disadvantages.
+In this paper, we propose an extractive-and-abstractive framework for code summarization, which inherits the advantages of extractive and abstractive methods and shields their respective disadvantages.
 Specifically, we utilize pairs of code snippets and comments to train an extractor (an extractive method) and an abstracter (an abstractive method).
 The well-trained extractor can be used to predict important statements in code snippets.
 These important statements and the entire code snippet are input to the abstracter to generate a short natural language summary.
-The well-trained abstracter first utilizes two separate encoders to transform important statements and the entire code snippet into two vectors, called extractive and abstractive embedding representations, respectively.
-Then, the two embedding representations are fused to produce a fusion embedding representation, which will be passed to a decoder to generate a natural language summary.
-Compared with existing \textit{abstractive methods}, our extractive-and-abstractive framework is equipped with an extractor, substantially balancing attention on important information and global contextual information, respectively, reducing the risk of missing important factual details and improving the overall performance.
+The well-trained abstracter first utilizes two separate encoders to transform important statements and the entire code snippet into two context vectors.
+Then, the two context vectors are fused to produce a fusion vector, which will be passed to a decoder to generate a natural language summary.
+Compared with existing \textit{abstractive methods}, our extractive-and-abstractive framework is equipped with an extractor, substantially balancing attention on important information and global contextual information, reducing the risk of missing important factual details and improving the overall performance.

-In summary, we make the following contributions. \begin{itemize} \item To the best of our knowledge, we are the first to propose an extractive-and-abstractive framework for code summarization, which inherits the advantages of \textit{extractive methods} and \textit{abstractive methods} and shields their respective disadvantages.
+In summary, we make the following contributions. \begin{itemize} \item To the best of our knowledge, we are the first to propose an extractive-and-abstractive framework for code summarization, which inherits the advantages of the extractive and abstractive methods and shields their respective disadvantages.
 It is a general framework and can be combined with multiple advanced models~(see experimental results in Section~\ref{subsubsec:results_of_combine_with_diff_models}).

-\item We implement a code summarization prototype called {\toolname} based on the extractive-and-abstractive framework. {\toolname} is able to generate a succinct natural language summary that not only is human-written-like but also preserves important factual details.